1900 United States presidential election: Social Democratic Party nomination

 Social Democracy of America was founded by in June 1897, and was later reformed as the Social Democratic Party of America in 1898 while the Socialist Labor Party of America was having internal struggles.
 James F. Carey, who had been elected to the city council in Haverhill, Massachusetts, was expelled from the Socialist Labor Party.
 Eugene V. Debs, Carey, and Sylvester Keliher founded the Social Democratic Party.
 Carey and Louis M. Scates were elected to the Massachusetts House of Representatives while John C. Chase was elected as mayor of Haverhill.
 Victor L. Berger led the party in Milwaukee, Wisconsin, and a slate of candidates received almost six percent of the vote in the 1898 election.
 Twenty members had been elected to office by 1900.

 Morris Hillquit and members of his faction, the Kangaroos, in the Socialist Labor Party attempted to oust Daniel De Leon from the party's leadership at the 1899 convention.
 The Kangaroo faction was removed from the party and formed their own Socialist Labor Party.
 The Kangaroo faction lost a court case against De Leon for control of the party.
 They nominated Job Harriman for president and Max S. Hayes for vice president although they were not meant to run in the 1900 election and were instead used for a compromise with the Social Democratic Party of America.

-The Social Democrats had been invited to the Kangaroo's convention, but declined although the Social Democrats supported unity between the parties.
+The Social Democrats had been invited to the Kangaroos' convention, but declined although the Social Democrats supported unity between the parties.
 The Social Democratic National Executive Board allowed for the Kangaroo faction to send delegates to its national convention.
 The Kangaroos passed a resolution supporting unity and created a unity committee.
 Sixty-seven delegates from thirty-two states attuned the 1900 convention and voted by acclamation to give their presidential nomination to Debs.
 Hayes and Harriman were both nominated for the vice-presidential nomination and Harriman won it.

-The executive board announced on May 12, 1900, that they would not support unity with the Kangaroos after accusing them of being too dogmatic and impeding an unity referendum.
+The executive board announced on May 12, 1900, that they would not support unity with the Kangaroos after accusing them of being too dogmatic and impeding a unity referendum.
 The Kangaroo unity committee sent out sent out ballots to members of both groups and both voted in favor of unity.
 The Kangaroos nominated Debs and Harriman as their presidential ticket which Debs accepted on July 31.
 Debs and George D. Herron started the party's campaign on September 29, at Chicago's Music Hall.
 Debs received 87,945 votes with his largest amount of support coming from New York and Illinois.
-Debs received over ten times the amount of votes in Chicago that the Socialist Labor Party had in the 1896 election.
+Debs received over ten times the number of votes in Chicago that the Socialist Labor Party had in the 1896 election.
 Debs received more votes than any presidential ticket from the Socialist Labor Party.
 The Kangaroo faction and the Social Democrats later merged into the Socialist Party of America in 1901.